 2) a permit to serve alcoholic beverages at the event;

 3) liability insurance of at least $500,000; and

 4) TABC-trained bartenders to serve the alcoholic beverages.

 b.
-The University encourages using the same caterer to serve food and drinks.
-Although using different caterers for food and drinks may be legal, most caterers are reluctant, because of the confusion it often causes, to agree to serve only drinks when another caterer serves only the food.
+The university encourages using the same caterer to serve food and drinks.
+Although using different caterers for food and drinks may be legal, most caterers are reluctant to agree to serve only drinks when another caterer serves only the food because of the confusion it often causes.

 02.10 Funds.
-A sponsor may not use state appropriated funds to purchase alcoholic beverages.
+University personnel may not use state-appropriated funds to purchase alcoholic beverages.

 a.
-The sponsor is responsible for complying with state and federal laws, Regents’ Rules, and university policies regarding purchasing, serving, and consuming alcoholic beverages.
+University personnel are responsible for complying with state and federal laws, Regents’ Rules, and university policies regarding purchasing, serving, and consuming alcoholic beverages.
 UPPS No. 03.01.18, Purchase of Alcohol, sets the guidelines for the purchase of alcohol for allowable activities at Texas State.

 a. the director or coordinator of the facility where the event will occur;

-b. the UPD Director, who will assign the appropriate number of officers and calculate the expected costs;
+b. the UPD director who will assign the appropriate number of security officers and calculate the expected costs; and

-03.02 If a planned event is cancelled, the sponsor must (at least 24 hours in advance) notify the director or coordinator of the facility where the event was to occur, the UPD Director, the alcoholic beverage contractor, and the Dean of Students.
+03.04 If a planned event is cancelled, the sponsor must (at least 24 hours in advance) notify the director or coordinator of the facility where the event was to occur, the UPD director, the food service/alcoholic beverage contractor, and the dean.